Equity for young people at

 DC Early Childhood Population Trends

 Impacts of COVID-19

-Early care and education subsidies reach fewer than half of families who need them.
+Early care and education subsidies reach roughly half of families who need them.

 DC Potential Demand for Each Licensed ECE Learning Slot

 DC’s success in expanding pre-K is an example of what’s possible for infants and toddlers.